ebzzry/ebzzry.github.io/en/src/gpg-ssh-kde.md

     ~/.ssh/id_ed25519.pub
     ~/.ssh/id_ed25519

-Next, authorize yourself on the remote server, so that password-less logins will be avaible later:
+Next, authorize yourself on the remote server, so that password-less logins will be available later:

     $ ssh-copy-id user@remotehost